-- our Older Persons Advisory Committee, Youth Advisory Committee, Multicultural Advisory Committee, Multi-Faith Network and establish other committees, where relevant, to ensure the diversity of our community's experience is represented in decision-making - young people and schools to provide opportunities to enable youth leadership and inclusion of young people's voices in decision-making - Launch Housing and other homelessness, health and housing agencies through the Port Phillip Zero initiative, to deliver assertive outreach and a Housing First approach to creating pathways out of homelessness, particularly for those sleeping rough - local sporting clubs, schools and recreation providers to facilitate participation in recreation and leisure activities to enable everyone in our community to be more active - local community agencies via multi-year funding deeds to enable delivery of programs to persons facing or at risk of social and economic disadvantage that: - promote learning and skills development - address health inequities. - provide access to nutritious and affordable foods and meals in social settings - provide access to recreation activities that build social connections.
+- Our Older Persons Consultative Committee, Youth Advisory Committee, Multicultural Advisory Committee, Multi-Faith Network and establish other committees, where relevant, to ensure the diversity of our community's experience is represented in decision-making. - Young people and schools to provide opportunities to enable youth leadership and inclusion of young people's voices in decision-making. - Launch Housing and other homelessness, health and housing agencies through the Port Phillip Zero initiative, to deliver assertive outreach and a Housing First approach to creating pathways out of homelessness, particularly for those sleeping rough. - Local sporting clubs, schools and recreation providers to facilitate participation in recreation and leisure activities to enable everyone in our community to be more active. - Local community agencies via multi-year funding deeds to enable delivery of programs to persons facing or at risk of social and economic disadvantage that: - o Promote learning and skills development. - o Address health inequities. - o Provide access to nutritious and affordable foods and meals in social settings. - o Provide access to recreation activities that build social connections. - Community groups through grant programs to: - o Strengthen and leverage the capacity of local groups and networks. - o Support programs that increase opportunities to participate in community life. - Enable access and inclusion of culturally diverse groups and persons facing or at risk of social and economic disadvantage. - The Victorian Government, relevant agencies and community health agencies to support health planning, health prevention activities and participation in health promotion campaigns in our municipality. - Local community organisations to promote volunteering, provide opportunities for Council staff to volunteer under our Corporate Responsibility Program and support and train volunteers to enhance the provision of community services and support.

-- community groups through grant programs to: - strengthen and leverage the capacity of local groups and networks - support programs that increase opportunities to participate in community life - enable access and inclusion of culturally diverse groups and persons facing or at risk of social and economic disadvantage. - the Victorian Government, relevant agencies and community health agencies to support health planning, health prevention activities and participation in health promotion campaigns in our municipality - local community organisations to promote volunteering, provide opportunities for Council staff to volunteer under our Corporate Responsibility Program and support and train volunteers to enhance the provision of community services and support - sport and recreation providers to improve access and gender equity within their programs - Parks Victoria to improve communication and engagement with Albert Park users and clubs - Parks Victoria over time to align plans for sport and recreation within Albert Park with broader municipal sport and recreation strategies.
+• Sport and recreation providers to improve access and gender equity within their programs.

-- the Victorian Government to introduce mandatory 'inclusionary zoning' and strengthen 'voluntary housing agreements' to increase housing delivered through the planning system that is affordable to very low, low, and moderate-income households - the Victorian Government, community housing organisations, and the philanthropic and private development sectors to facilitate new affordable and social housing within the municipality, including the renewal of existing social housing sites to achieve the outcomes identified in our In Our Backyard Strategy - the Victorian Government to fund services and supported housing that meet the needs of people with complex mental health needs and implement the recommendations of the Victorian Mental Health Royal Commission - the Australian Government to effectively address the recommendations from the Royal Commission on Aged Care Services - the Victorian Government to ensure it provides adequate provision of open space for vertical schools to support the health and wellbeing of the young people of our City
+- The Victorian Government to introduce mandatory 'inclusionary zoning' and strengthen 'voluntary housing agreements' to increase housing delivered through the planning system that is affordable to very low, low, and moderate-income households. - The Victorian Government, community housing organisations, and the philanthropic and private development sectors to facilitate new affordable and social housing within the municipality, including the renewal of existing social housing sites to achieve the outcomes identified in our In Our Backyard Strategy. - The Victorian Government to fund services and supported housing that meet the needs of people with complex mental health needs and implement the recommendations of the Victorian Mental Health Royal Commission. - The Australian Government to effectively address the recommendations from the Royal Commission on Aged Care Services. - The Victorian Government to ensure it provides adequate provision of open space for vertical schools to support the health and wellbeing of the young people of our City.